Should you go for a pre-made website template or a custom website? What is the best decision?

 Will I keep this forever?
 Probably not.
 There are still customizations I’d like to do that I’m limited from with the template, but at least I have a good base to start from.

-I hope this helps you understand templates / themes vs. custom WordPress websites.
+I hope this helps you understand templates / themes vs. a custom website build.

 If you have any questions, or want to learn more about how we can help you create your website please reach out!